machal/cssmine-content/css3-font-face.md

 -   **TTF/OTF** (TrueType/OpenType) – these are two formats which are supported
     by almost all modern browsers, however MSIE supports them from version 9.
-    Furthemore, you have to set the so called „embeding bits“ (embedding permissions in the font's header) to „installable“.
+    Furthermore, you have to set the so called „embedding bits“ (embedding permissions in the font's header) to „installable“.
     [caniuse.com/ttf](<http://caniuse.com/ttf>)